nlx-group/ud-portuguese/README.md

 # Universal Grammatical Dependencies for Portuguese

-This repository contains the models and datasets described in the article titled "Universal Grammatical Dependencies for Portuguese" submitted to LREC 2022.
+This repository contains the models and datasets described in the article titled "Universal Grammatical Dependencies for Portuguese with CINTIL Data, LX Processing and CLARIN support" presented in LREC 2022.

 You have two choices to download the code and datasets: